CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Implementation

 \subsection{CTAP Testbed}

-Our CTAP testbed is a Python3 module that includes a virtual relying party with a customizable WebAuthn server and a virtual client talking to a real authenticator over CTAP and a virtual relying party over WebAuthn.
-The testbed has two benefits: (i) It allows to perform experiments locally, safely, and without an Internet connection, without interacting and tampering with real relying parties. (ii) It allows to simulate different attack scenarios by realistically replicating client and server configurations, including the credential protection policy (\emph{CredProtect}).
-Our virtual relying party and client are extensions of the \texttt{python-fido2}~\cite{yubico-testbed}, Yubico's open-source Python library for FIDO2.
+Our CTAP testbed includes a virtual WebAuthn relying party and a virtual WebAuthn/CTAP client.
+The testbed can test real authenticators without having to tamper with actual credentials and also launch the CTRAPS attacks.
+Our relying party and client extend the Yubico open-source Python library for FIDO2 called \texttt{python-fido2}~\cite{yubico-testbed}.

-The virtual relying party is implemented as a customizable WebAuthn server running on our testbed, and not on a network like an ordinary relying party.
-We extended existing code by adding standard relying party templates and fast customization of the server's parameters.
-For example, we implemented a template imitating Microsoft relying party, including the same identifier (i.e., \emph{login.microsoft.com}).
-Options such as the credential protection policy and the attestation verification.
-The virtual relying party was instrumental in setting up the authenticator in the correct state for our CI and AC attacks (e.g., registering credentials with a weak protection policy) quickly and without involving real relying parties.
-A separate malicious client deploys the actual attacks.
+\textbf{Virtual relying party}.
+The virtual relying party is implemented as a customizable WebAuthn server.
+It includes standard relying party templates and fast customization of the server's parameters.
+For example, we implemented a template imitating a Microsoft relying party, including its FIDO2 identifier (i.e., \emph{login.microsoft.com}).
+The virtual relying party is useful to quickly test real authenticators against CI and AC attacks.
+For example, we can automatically register credentials with different protection policies on the authenticator.

-The virtual CTAP client offers a low-level API to interact with the authenticator and the virtual relying party.
-It can send CTAP commands in any order with custom or even malformed payload values.
-We extended the existing code by adding a set of common and abnormal use cases useful for security testing and vulnerability assessment.
-For example, authentication to a relying party or a mass credential registration that fills the entire memory of the authenticator.
-Each use case includes appropriate and configurable settings and capabilities, such as the CTAP authorization requirements, challenge, origin, and CTAP \emph{rk} and \emph{up} options.

-The testbed requires the user to authorize direct access to the authenticator.
-Linux requires adding extra \texttt{udev} rules, MacOS asks to accept a notification on the screen, and Windows needs admin privileges.
-However, this behavior is expected by the user and does not hinder the effectiveness of our attacks (i.e., the user approves the notification on MacOS as he is the one plugging in the authenticator and wanting to use it).
+\textbf{Virtual client}.
+The virtual client offers a convenient CTAP API, offering low-level access to any CTAP message.
+It can send CTAP commands in any order, or issue custom and malformed payloads.
+It can be configured with different CTAP authorization requirements, authentication challenges, and origins.